weecology/retriever/docs/introduction.rst

 What data tasks does the Retriever handle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The EcoData Retriever handles a number of common tasks including: 1) creating
+The Data Retriever handles a number of common tasks including: 1) creating
 the underlying database structures, including automatically determining the data
 types; 2) downloading the data; 3) transforming data into appropriately
 normalized forms for database management systems (e.g., "wide" data into "long"